 You don’t want to sound too rehearsed, but do anticipate the question about yourself and be ready with an answer.

-- Ask for referrals.
 It is essential that you do not leave this step out.
-Be sure to ask the contact if they know of someone else you should talk to.
+Be sure to ask the contact if they know of someone else you should talk with.

 Informational interviewing: it truly is this simple and if the concept of networking is uncomfortable for you, it is also the best and easiest way to expand your network faster than you ever thought possible.